jacktuck/fleeting/README.md

 /*
     Add 10 nodes to the cache with 0-9 as their keys and values.
-Notice that once we have 0-4 (5 nodes), we start to evict them least-recently-used nodes to make way for nodes 5-9.
+Notice that once we have 0-4 (5 nodes), we start to evict the least-recently-used nodes to make way for nodes 5-9.
 */
 for (var i = 0; i < 10; i++) {